-A 6.0m or greater planting strip has been provided along the facade between proposed buildings A and D, and proposed municipal sidewalk along Street 'A'.
+A minimum 4.0m wide planting strip has been provided along the facade between proposed buildings A and D, and proposed municipal pedestrian sidewalk and/or multi-use trail along Street 'A'.
 These planting strips are to be planted with deciduous trees 10.0m O.C., woody shrubs, groundcover and perennials while taking into consideration the location of the buildings' signage.